ThomasSiegmund/D3TableFilter/vignettes/introduction.Rmd

 ```

 # First steps
 Generating a table with filtering and sorting options in a Shiny app using the tableFilter library is very simple.
-First your have to declare a tableFilterOutput in your user interface definition.
+First your have to declare a ```d3tfOutput``` in your user interface definition.

 ```r
 # ------------------------------------------------------